-Chickpeas, also called garbanzo beans, are some amazingly versatile legumes.
+Chickpeas, also called garbanzo beans, are some amazingly-versatile legumes.

 Roll them in spice for a delicious snack, put them roasted in a salad, use them as a baking ingredient, or eat them in a wrap.

-There’s so many ways to enjoy the humble chickpea.
+There are so many ways to enjoy the humble chickpea.

 Add to that the long list of health benefits, and there’s no wonder why its rising in popularity around the world.

 And this rise is showing no signs of slowing down.